-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not provide a rubric for self-assessment.
-OR Candidate does not engage students in self-assessment during the learning segment.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not provide a rubric for self- assessment.
+OR Candidate does not engage students in self- assessment during the learning segment.
+OR Candidate does not provide feedback based on student self- assessment results.
 OR Candidate's teaching is in English only with no target language emphasis.
-Candidate provides a rubric for self-assessment that is either: • not linked to learning goal(s) OR • too broad to be helpful in the students' self- assessment of their own understanding of how they are progressing toward meeting learning goal(s).
-Candidate provides inadequate direction or practice for the students to learn to conduct and engage in the self- assessment.
+Candidate provides a rubric for self-assessment that is either: • not linked to learning goal(s) OR • too broad to be helpful in the students' self-assessment of their own understanding of how they are progressing toward meeting learning goal(s).
+Candidate provides inadequate direction or practice for the students to learn to conduct and engage in the self-assessment.
+Candidate provides vague or unclear feedback based on student self-assessment results.
 Candidate's teaching is minimally in the target language.
 Candidate provides a rubric for self-assessment by which the students build their awareness of what they have learned and what they need to continue to learn in the target language or in the target language with English as appropriate to provide support to measure their own progress toward meeting learning goal(s).
-Candidate models the use of the rubric for students and how to conduct the self- assessment.
-Candidate provides feedback based on student self- assessment results.
+Candidate models the use of the rubric for students and how to conduct the self-assessment.
+Candidate provides feedback based on student self-assessment results.
 All of Level 3, plus: Rubric for self-assessment directs the students to analyze complex content, specific concepts, or processes that engage them in age and/or developmentally appropriate higher-order thinking skills (analysis, synthesis, evaluation, interpretation, transfer) in the target language or in the target language with English as appropriate to provide support.
 OR Candidate demonstrates adaptations (accommodations and/or modifications) for self- assessment based on individual student assets and learning needs.
 All of Levels 3 & 4, plus: Candidate helps individual students use self-assessment results to focus on and establish revision to improve student work (product development, understanding of process or performance) in the target language or in the target language with English as appropriate to provide support.